CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

 ## Task 2: Train and Label data

-In this step, you will upload 6 training documents to train the model.
+In this task, you will upload 6 training documents to train the model.

 1. Click on **Browse for files**.